-As part of the Diploma programme, students must take at least one subject from studies in language and literature.
+As part of the IB Diploma Programme, students must take at least one subject from studies in language and literature.

 - Language A: Literature

 - Language A: Language and literature

 - Literature and performance

 Through each course, students are able to develop: